How to Get Medical Marijuana in Ohio

 Medical Marijuana Control Program (OMMCP)

-What do you need to qualify for a medical marijuana card in Ohio?
+Do you qualify for a medical marijuana card in Ohio?

 Before getting started, note that there are a few requirements for OH patients.
-As such, make sure that you take a quick look below at the Medical Marijuana Program rules and the Ohio Medical Marijuana Condition List.
-Through this, you will find out if you are eligible to take part in the Ohio Medical Marijuana Program (OMMCP).
+Therefore, make sure that you take a quick look below at the Medical Marijuana Program rules and the Ohio Medical Marijuana Conditions List.

 - Amyotrophic Lateral Sclerosis (ALS)